Why you should engage your employees in climate action

 There can be many powerful benefits to involving your employees more in your sustainability efforts.

-In the 2022 Danish parliamentary elections, "Environment and climate action" was the second most important issue for voters.
-It thus surpassed issues like "Economy" and "Foreign and defence policy" in a time of rampant inflation and war in our backyard.
+In the 2022 Danish general election, "Environment and climate action" was the second most important issue for voters.
+It surpassed topics like "Economy" and "Foreign and Defense Policy" in a time of rampant inflation and war in our backyard.

-And it's not just a one-off: over the past few years we've witnessed the so-called "Great Resignation".
-The Corona shutdowns have allowed people to stop and think about why they work and what they want to get out of it.
-It has meant that people - and especially the younger generation - are much more actively choosing their future workplace based on things like values, pay and climate action.
+And it's not just a lone swallow: Over the past few years, we have witnessed the so-called "Great Resignation".
+The corona lockdowns have given people the opportunity to stop and consider why they work and what they want to get out of it.
+This has meant that people - especially younger people - are much more actively choosing their future workplace based on things like values, salary and climate action.

-At a time of historically low unemployment, companies therefore need to respond much more than in the past to the demands of their employees in order to attract and retain the best talent.
-One way to do this is for you as an employer to involve and engage them in your climate and sustainability strategy.
-In the end, they are often the ones who have to implement the various measures anyway.
+In a time of historically low unemployment, companies must therefore to a much greater extent than before try to meet the demands of employees to attract and retain the best talent.
+One way to do this is to engage and involve them in your climate and sustainability strategy as an employer.
+At the end of the day, they are often the ones who have to implement the various initiatives.

 Improve job satisfaction

-When your employees are happy at work, they not only stay with you longer, they have an overall better experience at work.
+When your employees are happy to be at work, they not only stay with you longer, they also have a better overall experience at work.
 And that's an important point.
-In fact, it turns out that when you involve your employees in your CSR strategy, including climate strategy, the happiness of your employees at work increases.
+It turns out that when you involve your employees in your CSR strategy, including your climate strategy, your employees' job satisfaction increases.
 In fact, almost 90% say they are happier at work if they are involved in their company's sustainability initiatives.

-When you engage your employees in actions that impact the world in a positive way, you also foster a culture of purpose, innovation and collaboration.
-In addition, you'll have happy and positive employees who speak openly and proudly about your company and its values.
+When you engage your employees in actions that positively impact the world, you foster a culture of purpose, innovation and collaboration.
+You'll also get happy and positive employees who speak openly and proudly about your company and its values.

 Attract talent

-66% of job seekers choose companies without a strong climate strategy over those with more ambitious climate targets.
-This is particularly true for the younger generation of talent in the labour market.
+66% of job seekers reject companies without a strong climate strategy in favor of companies with more ambitious climate goals.
+This is especially true for the younger generation of talent in the labor market.
 This is of course because climate change is by far the most pressing issue in society for young people.
 Therefore, they want to be part of the solution, not the problem.

-It is therefore important that your company's climate action is a clear part of its values when looking for new candidates.
-When you do this, you also get more applications from candidates who share the same values.
+That's why it's important that your company's climate action is a clear part of the values when you're looking for new candidates.
+When you do this, you'll also get more applications from candidates who share the same values.

 Create a common goal

-High on the list of employee concerns is climate change, and there's no sign of that changing any time soon.
+High on the list of employee concerns is climate change and there's no sign of that changing anytime soon.
 Implementing strong climate initiatives in the workplace can give your employees a common goal to rally around.
-You can take the lead as one of the leaders who listens to your employees' concerns and creates a space where you can create change together.
+You can take the lead as one of the leaders who listens to your employees' concerns and create a space where you can create change together.

-Shared climate goals in the workplace are a unique opportunity to build a community with a common goal that is about something bigger than just sales and profit.
-That's the most important thing for any business, of course, but many employees want to take part in a higher purpose.
-That's especially important right now, when 60% of young people are experiencing climate anxiety.
+Shared climate goals in the workplace is a unique opportunity to build a community with a common goal that is about something bigger than just sales and profit.
+That's obviously the most important thing for any business, but many employees want to be part of a higher purpose.
+This is especially important right now, with 60% of young people experiencing climate anxiety.

 When you take climate action together with your workplace, you join forces to create positive change.
 This is something that creates employee happiness!